DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

   ```

 *Notes:*
-- Some analyses, such as Azure Data Studio, VS Code, Grafana or Angular can take multiple hours.
+- Some analyses, such as Azure Data Studio, VS Code, Grafana, or Angular can take multiple hours.
 - The Docker images are automatically downloaded by Docker with the tag `scp2024` if they are not found on the host system.
 If an image is not found, you can download it manually with the `docker pull` command.